pLago123/ROCKETSEAT-ReactNative-frontend-exercise/README.md

 ### Running and Testing

-This application will can be executed with the command `yarn start` (if you use yarn) or `npm start` and expects the backend from the previous exercise to be running at port `3333`.
-To be tested via Jest.js, run the commands `yarn test` or `npm run test`.
+This application can be executed with the command `yarn start` (if you use yarn) or `npm start` and expects the same backend from the previous exercise to be running at port `3333`.
+To be test via Jest.js, run the commands `yarn test` or `npm run test`.
 The test can be ran regardless of the previous exercise's backend.